Program #23231

 It’s 2/2/2 throughout.

-Hats and sunscreen are musts for sun protection as many of the sites are completely open with very few shaded areas.
-Women are asked to bring a scarf or hat for visits to mosques or churches.
 Temperatures can cool off in the evening, or you may find air- conditioning in some areas to be uncomfortably cool.
-Bring items that can be layered, and removed or added as you would like for your personal comfort.
-For field trips, we recommend a collapsible walking cane and a hands-free bag such as a backpack, crossbody bag or fanny-pack.
+Bring clothing that can be layered, and removed or added as you would like for your personal comfort.
+For excursions, since we will be doing a lot of walking, bring a collapsible walking sticks or cane and a hands-free bag such as a backpack, crossbody bag or fanny-pack.
+We recommend to bring bug repellent and antihistamine cream especially if susceptible to insect bites.

 We recommend that you prepare for a wide variety of temperatures with lightweight clothing that can be easily layered.
 Light cotton and linen clothing are best suited to warm climates.
 Quick-drying fabrics suitable for humid climates are recommended.
 Dress appropriately for visiting religious sites by covering your shoulders and wearing long pants or skirts, and observe local headwear customs.
 Formal wear is not needed at any point during the program.